aws-samples/network-access-analyzer-multi-account-analysis/NetworkAccessAnalyzerProcedure.md

             - Parallelism: Specify the number of parallel assessments to perform.
             - Regions: Specify regions to analyze with Network Access Analyzer
             - ScopeNameValue: Specify the name tag which will be assigned to the scope.
 This tag is used to locate the scope for analysis
-            - ExclusionFile: Specify the exclusion file name which will be removed from output during the JSON to CSV conversion
+            - ExclusionFile: Specify the exclusion file name which will be removed from output during the JSON data parsing
+            - FindingsToCSV: Specify if findings should be output to CSV
+            - FindingsToSH: Specify if findings should be output to Security Hub
             - ScheduledAnalysis: Schedule automated analysis via cron.
 If true, the CronScheduleExpression parameter is used, else it is ignored (Note: After initial EC2 provisioning, /etc/cron.d/naa-schedule mus be manually deleted to remove the cron schedule)
-            - CronScheduleExpression: Specify the frequency of Network Access Analzyer analysis via cron expression (e.g. Midnight on Sunday 0 0 \* \* 0 OR Midnight on First Sunday of each month 0 0 * 1-12 0) (Note: After initial EC2 provisioning, /etc/cron.d/naa-schedule must manually adjusted)
+            - CronScheduleExpression: Specify the frequency of Network Access Analyzer analysis via cron expression (e.g. Midnight on Sunday 0 0 \* \* 0 OR Midnight on First Sunday of each month 0 0 * 1-12 0) (Note: After initial EC2 provisioning, /etc/cron.d/naa-schedule must manually adjusted)
     8. Next
     9. Next
     10. Review the summary